gxp/busybeed/README.md

 max clients number

-	Set the maximum clients allowed to connect to a device location or ipaddr, other than the global max client value.
+	Set the maximum clients allowed to connect to a device location or ipaddr, which supersedes the global max client value.

 parity string